SRP-real/NatroAuto/README.md

 # NatroAuto

-A discord bot that automates NatroMacro.
+A discord bot that automates Natro Macro.

-NatroAuto is a discord bot that automates the usage of NatroMacro.
+NatroAuto is a discord bot that automates the usage of Natro Macro.

 # commands